 Opinion by Richard Baird.

 & Co. links museum shop, a food and drink retailer and cafe housed within the National Gallery Singapore.
 These share a brand identity designed by Singapore-based graphic design studio Foreign Policy, built around the basic foundations of modern art and design; primary colour, geometric form and repetition, and Grilli Type’s GT Pressura.
-This runs across and unites a variety of printed materials that includes, but is not limited to, vouchers, packaging, uniforms and posters.
+This runs across and unites a variety of printed materials that includes, but is not limited to, vouchers, packaging, swing tags, uniforms and posters.
 Although launched in 2015, Foreign Policy recently documented and published the work, which coincided with the launch of their new website.

 & Co. is a creative business partnership with collaboration at its core.
 This is expressed by the two part nature of the logo that unifies, in a simple manner, a variety of partners that cover fo0d, drink and products.
 Diversity of partnerships is managed through the neutrality of Grilli Type’s GT Pressura, utilitarian in its inspirations, letter shapes and monolinear build.
 It also has a technicality in form and spacing that resonates with, but also sits well over, some very busy pattern work.